Thefrank/jellyfin-server-freebsd/Installation_TrueNAS_GUI.md

 `sysrc jellyfinserver_enable=TRUE`

-If you did not create a user/group named `jellyfin` you will need to tell the service file what user/group it should be running under
+If you want to use a different UID/GID please change that now:

 `sysrc jellyfinserver_user="USER_YOU_WANT"`